mostlyfutures/dni23d2/README.md

 ## 🙏 Acknowledgments

-- Constellation DAG team for the underlying technology
+- xxxx xxx team for the underlying technology
 - Islamic geometric art for design inspiration
 - React and TypeScript communities for excellent tooling